Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 - **Straight Foregrips**: Infantry/Braced/Vigilant Autoguns  \
 &emsp; ﻿﻿Foregrips perpendicular to the barrel, which will clip with your off hand (this is why the MT plugin uses slanted foregrips).

-Bayonets
+## Bayonets
-- Dreg Gunner Bayonet: Infantry/Braced/Vigilant Autoguns
+- **Dreg Gunner Bayonet**: Infantry/Braced/Vigilant Autoguns
-﻿Only really aligned with the Dreg Gunner Barrel
+&emsp; ﻿﻿Only really aligned with the Dreg Gunner Barrel
-- Historical Pack: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns.
+- **Historical Pack**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns.
-﻿Based on US M7 Bayonet, German Seitengewehr 98, and French Épée-Baïonnette Modèle 1888
+&emsp; ﻿﻿Based on US M7 Bayonet, German Seitengewehr 98, and French Épée-Baïonnette Modèle 1888
-- Underbarrel Grenade Launchers: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns
+- **Underbarrel Grenade Launchers**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns
-﻿Based on M203 and GP25
+&emsp; ﻿﻿Based on M203 and GP25
+> [!WARNING]
-﻿KNOWN ISSUE: Both variants will steal muzzle flashes from infantry autoguns
+> ﻿KNOWN ISSUE: Both variants will steal muzzle flashes from infantry autoguns
-- Underbarrel Shotguns: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns
+- **Underbarrel Shotguns**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns
-﻿Based on the Knight's Armament Company Masterkey and the M26-MASS (Modular Accessory Shotgun System) ﻿Masterkey includes smaller and larger variants
+&emsp; ﻿﻿Based on the Knight's Armament Company Masterkey and the M26-MASS (Modular Accessory Shotgun System) &emsp; ﻿﻿Masterkey includes smaller and larger variants
+> [!WARNING]
-﻿KNOWN ISSUE: Both variants sometimes steal muzzle flashes from bullet-based weapons
+> ﻿KNOWN ISSUE: Both variants sometimes steal muzzle flashes from bullet-based weapons

-Receivers
+## Receivers
 These can get super janky when using non-default parts so watch out.
-- Vertically Challenged Bolter Receiver: Spearhead Boltgun Makes the gun and magazine vertically shorter.
+- **Vertically Challenged Bolter Receiver**: Spearhead Boltgun &emsp; ﻿Makes the gun and magazine vertically shorter.
 This one is just janky all around.
 Use with the 'Cadia' Complaint grips from the MT plugin.
-- Bolt Action Helbore Receivers: Helbore Lasguns
-﻿Adds a grip to the back to mimic a bolt
+- **Bolt Action Helbore Receivers**: Helbore Lasguns &emsp; ﻿﻿Adds a grip to the back to mimic a bolt
-- MAS-49 Helbore Receivers: Helbore Lasguns
+- **MAS-49 Helbore Receivers**: Helbore Lasguns
-﻿Makes the rear blockier and metallic... er
+&emsp; ﻿﻿Makes the rear blockier and metallic... er
-- Massive Slide: Heavy Laspistols
+- **Massive Slide**: Heavy Laspistols
-﻿(WIP) Makes the top a giant slide.
+&emsp; ﻿﻿(WIP) Makes the top a giant slide.
 Moves magazine inside the grip (with a little bulge :3).
 Be warned when using this because I only spent an hour before deciding I didn't care enough.
+> [!WARNING]
-﻿KNOWN ISSUE: Has a random magazine in first person ﻿Fallout 4 10mm lookin ass mf
+> ﻿KNOWN ISSUE: Has a random magazine in first person ﻿Fallout 4 10mm lookin ass mf

-Sights
+## Sights
-- Sight_2, Alternative Viewmodels: Braced/Infantry/Vigilant Autoguns, Autopistol, Bolter, Bolt Pistol, Infantry/Helbore/Recon Lasguns, Laspistol, Combat/Double Barrel Shotguns, Stub Revolvers
+- Sight_2, **Alternative Viewmodels**: Braced/Infantry/Vigilant Autoguns, Autopistol, Bolter, Bolt Pistol, Infantry/Helbore/Recon Lasguns, Laspistol, Combat/Double Barrel Shotguns, Stub Revolvers
-﻿Equipped in the helper sight section, these change how you hold the gun while ADSing, but keeping the physical appearance of the scope on your gun.
+&emsp; ﻿﻿Equipped in the helper sight section, these change how you hold the gun while ADSing, but keeping the physical appearance of the scope on your gun.
-﻿Point Shooting, DOOM aiming, CS:S Zoom (think SG-552 Commando zoom), and Hipfire aim
+&emsp; ﻿﻿Point Shooting, DOOM aiming, CS:S Zoom (think SG-552 Commando zoom), and Hipfire aim
-- Ladder Aperture Sights: Helbore Lasguns
+- **Ladder Aperture Sights**: Helbore Lasguns
-﻿Based on WWI style iron sights.
+&emsp; ﻿﻿Based on WWI style iron sights.
 No front posts though so good luck aiming with just the U notch.
-﻿Includes very shoddily made MAS49 inspired sights.
+&emsp; ﻿﻿Includes very shoddily made MAS49 inspired sights.
 These look ugly as sin since the receiver is so wide and I'm too lazy to resize them.
-- AK Irons: Infantry/Braced/Vigilant Autoguns
+- **AK Irons**: Infantry/Braced/Vigilant Autoguns
-﻿Adjustable rear notch sight
+&emsp; ﻿﻿Adjustable rear notch sight
-﻿Aligned for the long Braced Autogun barrel with the Infantry/Braced receiver ﻿Includes variant with dust cover (that I wish I could make wider).
+&emsp; ﻿﻿Aligned for the long Braced Autogun barrel with the Infantry/Braced receiver &emsp; ﻿﻿Includes variant with dust cover (that I wish I could make wider).
 I also left two scuffed variants that I made before I realize there was already an elevation ladder in the game lmao.
-- M16 Carry Handle Irons: Infantry/Braced/Vigilant Autoguns
+- **M16 Carry Handle Irons**: Infantry/Braced/Vigilant Autoguns  \
-﻿Sight aligned with M16 Barrels (Tall).
+&emsp; ﻿﻿Sight aligned with M16 Barrels (Tall).
 Versions with and without the rear elevation wheel since I don't think a1's have them.
-- Holographic Sights with Magnifier: Braced/Infantry/Vigilant Autoguns, Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers
+- **Holographic Sights with Magnifier**: Braced/Infantry/Vigilant Autoguns, Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers
-﻿Based on EOTech HWS and Vortex Razor AMG.
+&emsp; ﻿﻿Based on EOTech HWS and Vortex Razor AMG.
-﻿Adds standalone holographic sight, holo with magnifier to the side, and holo with magnifier lined up (with options for 2 zoom levels).
+&emsp; ﻿﻿Adds standalone holographic sight, holo with magnifier to the side, and holo with magnifier lined up (with options for 2 zoom levels).
-﻿﻿You can choose all 3 sight pictures by using the sight_2 options from the MT Plugin.
+&emsp; ﻿﻿﻿You can choose all 3 sight pictures by using the sight_2 options from the MT Plugin.
-﻿﻿Holo with magnifier lined up includes variants for zoom.
+&emsp; ﻿﻿﻿Holo with magnifier lined up includes variants for zoom.
-﻿﻿Includes short variant that doesn't clip with the receiver, but blocks more of the sight picture.
+﻿﻿&emsp; ﻿Includes short variant that doesn't clip with the receiver, but blocks more of the sight picture.
-﻿Supports the Volleygun receivers from Syn's Edits.
+&emsp; ﻿﻿Supports the Volleygun receivers from Syn's Edits.
-- Telescopic Sights with Red Dot Sight: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers
+- **Telescopic Sights with Red Dot Sight**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers
-﻿Adds standalone ACOG sight and SUSAT sight.
+&emsp; ﻿﻿Adds standalone ACOG sight and SUSAT sight.
 Includes variants for different zoom and with RDS stacked on top.
-﻿﻿ACOG doesn't have bullet drop compensation crosshair ticks.
-Uses the default Darktide reflex pictures.
-Includes backwards variants where it's placed closer to the back of the weapon; certain (small) weapons don't have enough space to do this so both positions are the same.
+&emsp; ﻿﻿﻿ACOG doesn't have bullet drop compensation crosshair ticks.
+&emsp; ﻿&emsp; ﻿Uses the default Darktide reflex pictures, equipped through sight_2 options.
+&emsp; ﻿&emsp; ﻿Includes backwards variants where it's placed closer to the back of the weapon; certain (small) weapons don't have enough space to do this so both positions are the same.
+&emsp; ﻿﻿﻿SUSAT uses the German post, obelisk-shaped reticle.
+﻿>[!WARNING]
-﻿﻿SUSAT uses the German post, obelisk-shaped reticle.
-KNOWN ISSUE: These will steal the lasers from lasguns.
+> KNOWN ISSUE: These will steal the lasers from lasguns.
-﻿Versions to aim through the main sight and the red dot (top).
+&emsp; ﻿﻿Versions to aim through the main sight and the red dot (top).
-Sight aligned with M16 Barrels (Tall)
+&emsp; ﻿Sight aligned with M16 Barrels (Tall)
-﻿Supports the Volleygun receivers from Syn's Edits.
+&emsp; ﻿﻿Supports the Volleygun receivers from Syn's Edits.
-- Soviet PU Scopes: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns ﻿Uses German #1 style reticle.
+- **Soviet PU Scopes**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
+&emsp; ﻿﻿Uses German #1 style reticle.
 The one that looks like a T

-Grips
+## Grips
-- Fin Grips: Infantry/Braced/Vigilant Autoguns
+- **Fin Grips**: Infantry/Braced/Vigilant Autoguns  \
-﻿Pistol grip with a wedge out the back that kinda clips into the stock.
+&emsp; ﻿﻿Pistol grip with a wedge out the back that kinda clips into the stock.

-Stocks
+## Stocks
-- Straight Grip and Stock: Helbore Lasguns
+- **Straight Grip and Stock**: Helbore Lasguns  \
-﻿Recon stocks with revolver grips are based on Elysian Drop Troop sniper lasguns.
+&emsp; ﻿﻿Recon stocks with revolver grips are based on Elysian Drop Troop sniper lasguns.  \
-﻿Anti-materiel rifle stocks are based on the Barrett M82 with the rear grip.
+&emsp; ﻿﻿Anti-materiel rifle stocks are based on the Barrett M82 with the rear grip.  \
-﻿These will clip into your hands during regular use, which why the other plugins use slanted grips
+&emsp; ﻿﻿These will clip into your hands during regular use, which why the other plugins use slanted grips
-- Tactical Stocks: Braced/Infantry/Vigilant Autoguns, Autopistols, Infantry Lasguns, Bolter, Bolt Pistol ﻿Variants
+- **Tactical Stocks**: Braced/Infantry/Vigilant Autoguns, Autopistols, Infantry Lasguns, Bolter, Bolt Pistol  \
-﻿﻿Skeletal stock
+&emsp; ﻿﻿﻿Skeletal stock  \
-﻿﻿Folded stocks: Stock attached to a hinge and folded to the left or right ﻿﻿Folded stocks (natural): Stocks with hinges built-in.
+&emsp; ﻿﻿﻿Folded stocks: Stock attached to a hinge and folded to the left or right  \
+&emsp; ﻿﻿﻿Folded stocks (natural): Stocks with hinges built-in.
 Folded left/right/under
-- Kalashnikov Stocks: Braced/Infantry/Vigilant Autoguns
+- **Kalashnikov Stocks**: Braced/Infantry/Vigilant Autoguns  \
-Bigger stocks rotated to resemble the stocks on Kalashnikov rifles ﻿﻿Includes compact variants for shotgun stocks
+&emsp; ﻿Bigger stocks rotated to resemble the stocks on Kalashnikov rifles  \
+&emsp; ﻿﻿﻿Includes compact variants for shotgun stocks

-Magazines
+## Magazines
-- Flat Magazines: Infantry/Helbore/Recon Lasguns
+- **Flat Magazines**: Infantry/Helbore/Recon Lasguns  \
-﻿Bottom is flush with the bottom of the magazine mouth thing on the receiver.
+﻿&emsp; ﻿Bottom is flush with the bottom of the magazine mouth thing on the receiver.
-- Recon Rear Magazines: Helbore Lasguns
+- **Recon Rear Magazines**: Helbore Lasguns  \
-﻿For use with the Elysian grip-stock.
+&emsp; ﻿﻿For use with the Elysian grip-stock.
-- Jungle Magazines: Infantry/Braced/Vigilant Autoguns
+- **Jungle Magazines**: Infantry/Braced/Vigilant Autoguns  \
-﻿Two magazines taped together.
+&emsp; ﻿﻿Two magazines taped together.
 It has options for the extra mag to be on the left/right and flipped or not.
-- Mag Assists: Infantry/Braced/Vigilant Autoguns
+- **Mag Assists**: Infantry/Braced/Vigilant Autoguns  \
-﻿Based on the Magpul magazine pulls
+&emsp; ﻿﻿Based on the Magpul magazine pulls
+> [!Note]
-﻿[Note] These things are absolutely cursed and only exist by sticking to the final bullet in the magazine.
+> These things are absolutely cursed and only exist by sticking to the final bullet in the magazine.
 This means the magpul will move as you shoot the gun lmfao.
+>
-Due for a rework but I kinda don't care rn.
+> Due for a rework but I kinda don't care rn.
-- Plasma Magazines: Helbore Lasguns
+- **Plasma Magazines**: Helbore Lasguns  \
-﻿Literally just the magazines from the plasmagun.
+&emsp; ﻿﻿Literally just the magazines from the plasmagun.  \
-﻿Variants for just being stuck directly into the receiver and for being attached to a smaller magazine (which doesn't work in-game but shows up in previews)
+&emsp; ﻿﻿Variants for just being stuck directly into the receiver and for being attached to a smaller magazine (which doesn't work in-game but shows up in previews)

-Flashlights
+## Flashlights
+- **Trigger Guard Laser**: Heavy Laspistols, Quickdraw Stub Revolvers
+> [!INFORMATION]
-- Trigger Guard Laser: Heavy Laspistols, Quickdraw Stub Revolvers ﻿(WIP) Moves the laser pointer in front of the trigger guard.
+> ﻿(WIP) Moves the laser pointer in front of the trigger guard.
+>
-﻿The lasers will NOT work unless you modify files in weapon customization manually.
+﻿> The lasers will NOT work unless you modify files in weapon customization manually.
 By default, they appear as flashlights.
 I'll try and see if there's a better way of doing this.

-Heads
+## Heads
-- Tactical Axe Spike: Combat/Tactical Axes
+- **Tactical Axe Spike**: Combat/Tactical Axes  \
 ﻿Spike on the back of the tactical axe head.
 Fills in the holes in the blades.

-Body
+## Body
-- Rapier Blade: Dueling Swords
+- **Rapier Blade**: Dueling Swords  \
-﻿Thin, straight blades
+&emsp; ﻿﻿Thin, straight blades
-- Historical Knives: Combat Blades
+- **Historical Knives**: Combat Blades  \
-Based on the M1917 Trench Dagger, Gerber Mk II, Indonesian karambits, and tanto blades.
+&emsp; ﻿Based on the M1917 Trench Dagger, Gerber Mk II, Indonesian karambits, and tanto blades.  \
-﻿﻿Karambits come in regular/short and curved forwards/backwards (and they're all very scuffed lol) ﻿﻿Tantos are basically the MT Combat Sword blades but skinnier and shorter, so I didn't bother aligning them outside the default case.
+&emsp; ﻿﻿﻿Karambits come in regular/short and curved forwards/backwards (and they're all very scuffed lol)  \
+﻿﻿&emsp; ﻿Tantos are basically the MT Combat Sword blades but skinnier and shorter, so I didn't bother aligning them outside the default case.

-Blades
+## Blades
-- Thin Power Sword: Power Swords
+- **Thin Power Sword**: Power Swords  \
-﻿1h Power Sword blades scaled down
+&emsp; ﻿﻿1h Power Sword blades scaled down  \
-﻿﻿Slim: Less thick, but same width and height
+&emsp; ﻿﻿﻿&emsp; ﻿Slim: Less thick, but same width and height  \
-﻿﻿Thin: Less thick and wide, but same height
+&emsp; ﻿&emsp; ﻿﻿﻿Thin: Less thick and wide, but same height  \
-﻿Also halves the thickness of whatever hilt you equipped
+&emsp; ﻿﻿Also halves the thickness of whatever hilt you equipped

-Pommels
+## Pommels
-- Shovel Handles: Sapper Shovels
+- **Shovel Handles**: Sapper Shovels  \
+&emsp; ﻿﻿D-Ring handles and T-Handles mostly based on E-Tools
+> [!WARNING]
-﻿D-Ring handles and T-Handles mostly based on E-Tools ﻿KNOWN ISSUE: Note that these only work on some head/grip combinations, and it's different for each pommel.
-Shovels are cursed (not really I'm just a lazy bitch).
+> ﻿KNOWN ISSUE: Note that these only work on some head/grip combinations, and it's different for each pommel.
+>
+> Shovels are cursed (not really I'm just a lazy bitch).

-Front Guard
+## Front Guard
-- Front Guard: Combat Blades
+- **Front Guard**: Combat Blades  \
-﻿New slot.
-Curved hilt in front of the grip to protect your fingers.
+﻿&emsp; ﻿New slot.
+Curved hilt in front of the grip to protect your fingers.  \
-﻿Includes knuckle duster variants, where you have 1-4 small guards in front.
+&emsp; ﻿﻿Includes knuckle duster variants, where you have 1-4 small guards in front.

 # FAQ
 1) **THE GAME STARTED AND I GOT A BUNCH OF ERRORS!**